Towards Online Multi-Modal Social Interaction Understanding: Conclusion

 \section{Conclusion}

 We introduce a new task, {Online Multimodal Social Interaction Understanding}, which requires models to interpret social interactions using only historical information.
-This setting better aligns with real-world human-robot interaction scenarios, where future context is unavailable, presenting the challenge of missing crucial future social cues.
-To address this problem, we propose \textbf{Online-MMSI-VLM}, a novel framework built upon state-of-the-art MLLMs.
-Inspired by how humans manage real-time social interactions, our approach integrates two key techniques: (1) \textit{multi-party conversation forecasting}, which anticipates future dialogue turns to enrich linguistic context, and (2) \textit{social-aware visual prompting}, which highlights critical visual cues for more accurate social reasoning.
+This setting better aligns with real-world human-AI interaction scenarios, where the AI assistants are required to reply immediately.
+Since future context is unavailable, the performance of existing models, human, and advanced AI tools degrade significantly.
+To address this challenge, we propose \textbf{Online-MMSI-VLM}, a novel framework built upon recent advanced MLLMs, integrating techniques: (1) \textit{multi-party conversation forecasting}, which anticipates future dialogue turns to enrich linguistic context, and (2) \textit{socially-aware visual prompting}, which highlights critical visual cues for more accurate social reasoning.
 Extensive experiments across multiple benchmarks demonstrate the effectiveness of our method in online social understanding tasks.
 Further ablation studies validate the individual contributions of each proposed component.
-We believe this work takes an important step toward enabling practical and robust social AI systems capable of operating in realistic environments.
+We believe this work represents an important step toward developing practical and robust social AI systems capable of functioning in realistic environments. {Nevertheless, such systems could also be repurposed for surveillance of social interactions, raising significant privacy and ethical concerns.
+These considerations underscore the need for responsible deployment.}

-\textbf{Limitations.} While our method achieves strong performance on practical Online MMSI, several limitations remain.
-First, the approach relies on external preprocessing steps as previous approaches~\cite{lee2024modeling}, such as visual tracking and speech transcription, which may introduce errors and affect overall performance.
-Second, the capabilities of the model are bounded by the social reasoning abilities of current LLMs, which may struggle with complex or subtle social dynamics.
-Future work may explore end-to-end solutions and more advanced reasoning mechanisms to further enhance online social interaction understanding.